๐ In this article

 - Multiple users, one account โ All family members view from their own devices

-- Real-time sync โ Entries added at the event update every family member's app instantly
+- Real-time sync โ Entries update every family member's app instantly

 - Person-wise ledger โ See everything given to and received from any person across all events

-- Export for family meetings โ PDF summary ready for the quarterly family review
+- Export for family meetings โ PDF summary ready for quarterly review

 Setting Family Gift Norms